Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory: Preliminary

 \begin{rmk} The terminology {\bf fiber product} comes from category theory.
 The intersections of immersed manifolds $(L_1,l_1;X)$ and $(L_2,l_2;X)$ in Definition \ref{def:lagint} cannot be defined simply as $l_1(L_1)\cap l_2(L_2)$.
 Since $(L_1,l_1;X)$ and $(L_2,l_2;X)$ are immersions, $l_i^{-1}(x)$ may contain more than one element for $x\in l_1(L_1)\cap l_2(L_2)$ for $i=1,2$.
 It is necessary to distinguish these preimages.
-So we use fiber products instead of intersections here. \end{rmk}
+So we use fiber products instead of intersections here. {To stress on the geometric aspect, the elements in the fiber product are still called intersections}. \end{rmk}

 The following two theorems are fundamental in symplectic topology . \begin{them}[Darboux Theorem]{\rm\cite{mcduff2017introduction}} Let $(X^{2n},\omega)$ be a symplectic manifold.
 For any point $x\in X$, there is an open neighbourhood $U\subset X$ of $x$ such that $(U,\omega|_U)$ is symplectomorphic to $(\R^{2n},\omega_{std})$. \end{them}